Roaders/kidsCalendarRandomiser/readme.md

 Supported a disallowed parameter on the `getRandomItem` function to make random selections quicker.
 For example when picking a `Fill` we pass in the background color.
 When picking a `Background` we pass in the `Background` of the `Cell` above.

 This had a huge effect.
 Again I can't quite understand how this resulted in so many fewer grid attempts.
 I expected this to improve the performance of `generateCell` but not actually change it's output.

+### Row Backgrounds
+Also pass the backgrounds for the existing cells in the row to the random selection function.

+This had a huge effect taking the number of attempts down to less that 10 in most cases.